 The CC4 Museum of Welsh Cricket won the Kieran Hegerty Award at the Celtic Media Festival, held in Cornwall in April 2014, with the judging panel commenting on the Museum's imaginative and innovative use of technology in engaging with visitors of all ages.
 Furthermore the Museum received recognition in the ECB's Business of Cricket Awards at the end of 2014.

-Below is information about the first two events in 2019/20
+Below is information about the talks and events in 2019/20

 The popular quiz and curry evening will take place in the Museum shortly before Christmas, once again giving Glamorgan supporters a chance to try out their cricketing knowledge in a fun and light-hearted way in teams of four against fellow fans.
 Tickets for the evening are £10 per person (including curry and a complimentary drink).

 January 21st – An Evening with Chris Cooke